Create a starter app

 You will learn: how to build a simple app that displays a 2D map.

 You can build mapping applications to display geographic data in 2D with ArcGIS AppStudio.
-Use the ArcGIS AppStudio QML project template that is pre-configured to display a basemap using the Map QML type.
-You can either use a basemap that is hosted in ArcGIS Online or create your own basemap with custom styles.
+Use the ArcGIS AppStudio QML project template that is pre-configured to display a using the Map QML type.
+You can either use a basemap that is hosted in or create your own basemap with custom styles.
 If you want to add data to your map, you can add points, lines, polygons as graphics.
-For larger datasets, you can learn how to add data to feature layers with the Add layers to a map tutorial.
+For larger datasets, you can learn how to add data to with the Add layers to a map tutorial.
 Basemaps can be loaded by URL or by using the Basemap QML types.
 The MapView QML type is responsible for displaying the map and handling user interactions.

 In this tutorial, you will build a simple app that displays a topographic vector basemap of the Santa Monica Mountains in California.
 You will use this tutorial as the starting point for most of the other ArcGIS AppStudio tutorials.